 Improving sleep

 Studies suggest that sleep quality can be improved with the help of the Tetris effect.
 The key is to train our minds to concentrate on relaxing thoughts and images associated with sleep.
 Once the brain is used to focusing on these images repeatedly, we are less likely to get distracted by stressful thoughts.
-Repetitive actions like meditating or even visualizing Tetris blocks falling into place will instruct our brain to recognize these moments as prerequisites for sleeping.
+Repetitive actions like meditating or visualizing Tetris blocks falling into place will instruct our brain to recognize these moments as prerequisites for sleeping.

 Overcoming negativity bias